tikv/tracing-active-tree/README.md

 > **NOTE**
 >
 > When you tweaking the parameters of those benchmarks, you may notice that the performance regression isn't linear with the amount of tree nodes.
-This imples that it is possible to optimize this.
+This implies that it is possible to optimize this.
 They should be linear.

-But there isn't observable overheading when spawning many tiny tasks:
+But there isn't observable overheads when spawning many tiny tasks:

 ```console
 > cargo bench --features="coarsetime" --bench many_tasks